iam-jawad/app-with-helm/README.md

 environment you are trying to build docker image.\
 For more information about building docker image please refer **Dockerfile Section** down below.

-### If installing helm chart on K8S cluster
+### If installing helm chart manually on K8S cluster
-If you are trying to install helm chart in K8S cluster so please make sure following things.
+If you are trying to install helm chart manually in K8S cluster so please make sure following things.
 1) Helm should be installed and properly working on environment.
 2) Set values in **values.yaml**, default values will also work but dubble check those values according to your environment configurations.
 For more information about setting variables please refer **Helm Chart Section** down below.
 3) You must have installed **Nginx ingress controller** on your K8S cluster.
 You can install it with following command.
 (This step is for deployment other than EKS only.
 For EKS, AWS LoadBalancer Controller will be deployed by Terraform)